chainorders/upwood/m5-planning/identity-registry-blockchain.md

 }

 // Address status logic:
-// - If address not in map: Registered (default state)
+// - If address not in map: No trading restrictions, no payments
-// - If address in map with Whitelisted: Can receive maturity payments
+// - If address in map with Whitelisted: Can trade freely and receive maturity/yield payments
-// - If address in map with Blacklisted: Cannot receive any payments
+// - If address in map with Blacklisted: Cannot receive any tokens (transfers blocked)
 ```

 ## Contract Functions